 Snorkelling in a Turtle Sanctuary

-On this snorkelling in a turtle sanctuary activity in Cozumel, we'll learn about marine life in the biggest island in the Mexican Caribbean.
+On this snorkelling in a turtle sanctuary activity in Cozumel, participants will learn about marine life in one of the biggest islands in the Mexican Caribbean.
 Description.
-At the designated time, we'll meet at the flagpole of the Birds Monument.

 - 4 hours

-On this snorkelling in a turtle sanctuary activity in Cozumel, we'll learn about marine life in the biggest island in the Mexican Caribbean.
+On this snorkelling in a turtle sanctuary activity in Cozumel, participants will learn about marine life in one of the biggest islands in the Mexican Caribbean.

 Description

-The second stop will be the turtle sanctuary, allowing exploration of the unique reef system and the chance to spot marine turtles.
+Our second stop will be the turtle sanctuary, showcasing part of the unique reef system with its spectacular coral formations and marine turtles.

-Next, we'll visit El Cielo, known for its turquoise waters and starfish.
-This area is accessible only by boat and is one of the best snorkelling spots in Cozumel.
+The next location is El Cielo.
+This area, accessible only by boat, is known for its turquoise waters and starfish, making it one of the best snorkelling spots in Cozumel.

-Finally, we will stop at El Cielito, which features impressive waters and a long sandy beach.
-This is the ideal place to anchor, relax, and enjoy a Mexican snack, including guacamole and totopos.
+We will also visit El Cielito, which boasts impressive waters and a long sandy beach for relaxation.
+Here, participants can enjoy a Mexican snack including guacamole and totopos.

-The activity will conclude 4 hours after starting at the initial meeting point.
+The snorkelling activity will conclude 4 hours after starting at the initial meeting point.

 Restrictions

-Participants who do not know how to swim, pregnant women, elderly individuals with mobility issues, and children under 5 years of age (unless accompanied by an adult) will not be able to participate.
+Participation is not permitted for those who cannot swim, pregnant women, elderly individuals with mobility issues, or children under 5 years of age unless accompanied by an adult.

 Prices